 Bond Counsel is not responsible for updating its opinion in the future.
 It is possible that future events or changes in applicable law could change the tax treatment of the interest on the Bonds or affect the market price of the Bonds.
-See also section below "CHANGES IN FEDERAL AND STATE TAX LAW".
+See also the section "CHANGES IN FEDERAL AND STATE TAX LAW" below.